oscarvargash/CFP_Mapping/README.md

 </p>
 </details>

-## Grouping species and Filterering Lat and Long
+### Grouping species
+This will create a list of our filtered species
 ```
 Taxon_Keys_Species_List <- Taxon_Keys %>% group_by(species) %>% tally()
 ```
+## Filtering out Lat and Long

-### Filtering out any NA in Latitudes
+Filtering out any invalid Latitude values

-This will filter out any Latitudes that does not have data

 ```
 geodata <- Taxon_Keys %>% filter(!is.na(decimalLatitude))
 ```
-### Filtering out any NA in Longitudes
+Filtering out any invaild Longitude Value

-This will filtter out any Longitudes that does not have data
 ```
 geodata2 <- geodata %>% filter(!is.na(decimalLongitude))
 ```